Naman-ntc/FastCode/inference/README.md

 # Inference

-We use `vllm` for performing fast inference and recommend using Ampere GPUs (A100 or A6000).
-The inference scripts are aligned with the bigcode-evaluation-harness to require minimal changes.
+We present the FastCode inference utilities here.
+The inference scripts are aligned with the bigcode-evaluation-harness to require minimal changes for people who are familiar with the harness.

-**Note : Using vllm might have some regression in outputs but we have not obverved degradation in performance so far**
+**Note : Using vllm might have some regression in outputs.
+We have not obverved degradation in performance**

 ## Inference on a single GPU
 To perform inference on a single GPU, use the following script